-Fleets are a good option if your drivers have specialized cargo and drive more than 25,000 miles annually.
+Fleets are a good option if your drivers have specialized cargo, like refrigerated items, or if you have other specific vehicle needs, as do paramedics and police officers.
 Otherwise, there are better choices.

 What is a company fleet?